KrauseFx/krausefx.com/_drafts/trusting-sdks.md

 And there is no good way for the user to verify that the specific host, URL or S3 bucket belongs to the author of the SDK.

-To prove this, I’ve set up my Raspberry PI to intercept the traffic and do various SSL Stripping (downgrading of HTTPS connections to HTTP) across the board, from JavaScript files, to image resources and of course download links.
+To verify this I’ve set up my [Raspberry PI](https://www.raspberrypi.org/) to intercept the traffic and do various SSL Stripping (downgrading of HTTPS connections to HTTP) across the board, from JavaScript files, to image resources and of course download links.

 ![](/assets/posts/trusting-sdks/image_4.png)